Coronavirus and investments: how to make money during falling markets

 Bonds, or fixed-income assets, meanwhile look like an attractive defense against stock market volatility, advisers say.
 This is because the yield they offer is inversely related to interest rates.
 When interest rates fall, as was the case globally after several cuts in the central bank, bond yields rise.

-“The sharp imbalance in the bond market and the monetary policy response has led to a reset, and the bond market looks like a good defended option for asset investment,” said Endowus' Rea.
+“The sharp imbalance in the bond market and the monetary policy response has led to a reset, and the bond market looks like a good defended option for asset investments,” said Endowus' Rea.

 Bryce agreed, highlighting the Asian dollar bonds and government bonds of developing countries in the US market as separate items.